Cloud Hosted Versus On Premises – Complete Cost Comparison

 Here I have utilised the sleek, large screen, modern thin terminals for all users.
 Now of course there may be the requirement for one of the users to need stand alone PC to use locally if there is any CAD or Graphics work within your business.
 But this wasn’t accounted for in the on-premise quote either.

 We may suggest 2 x Internet connections with a hosted service of this size, so we need to add $70-80 for PIP Local Only Broadband on for this.
+Internet reliance is a key consideration, as access to cloud based services depends on stable connectivity.
+Any disruption in internet service can impact availability and productivity.

 The result for 10 Users is an on-premises total monthly cost at $1,861 and a fully managed Cloud Solution for $1,699 per month.